Lisandro Martínez: Manchester United

 On 5 January 2025, Martínez scored the opening goal in a 2–2 draw against Liverpool at Anfield.
 He became the first Manchester United player to score at their rivals' ground since Jesse Lingard in 2018, ending a drought of five league visits to Anfield without a goal.
 On 26 January, Martínez's deflected shot handed United a 1–0 victory over Fulham at Craven Cottage.
 A week later, on 2 February, he sustained an ACL injury during a match against Crystal Palace, which would sideline him for the rest of the season.

+On 13 April 2026, Martinez received a straight red card for pulling the hair of Dominic Calvert-Lewin in their 2–1 home defeat to Leeds United and was suspended for three games.

 International career

-Martínez won four caps for the Argentina under-20 team at the 2017 South American Youth Football Championship in Ecuador.
-The first came during the first stage against Venezuela, while the other three arrived during the final stage as Argentina finished fourth place and subsequently qualified for the 2017 FIFA U-20 World Cup in South Korea.
-He received a call-up for the U-20 World Cup but failed to make an appearance, appearing on the substitutes bench once against Guinea.
-Martínez made one appearance for Argentina at under-23 level, in a 5–0 friendly victory against Bolivia in September 2019.
+Martínez was capped eight times for Argentina at under-20 level.
+He played four times at the 2017 South American Youth Football Championship in Ecuador, with the first coming against Venezuela during the first stage.
+Argentina finished in fourth place and subsequently qualified for the 2017 FIFA U-20 World Cup in South Korea.
+He was called up to the U-20 World Cup squad, but failed to make an appearance, appearing on the substitutes bench once against Guinea.
+Martínez made two appearances for Argentina at under-23 level, making his debut in a 5–0 friendly victory against Bolivia in September 2019.